Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 Wrapping Up

 This involvement is the source of financial discipline for the many organisations and, in particular, SMEs and companies that are developing.
-It promotes improved record keeping, enhanced internal controls, and equips business ventures with future audit, financing application, or strategic growth.
+It promotes improved record-keeping and enhanced internal controls and equips business ventures for future audits, financing applications, or strategic growth.

 Frequently Asked Questions